wp-plugins/wp-easy-gallery/readme.txt

 == Changelog ==

+** Oct.
+9, 2014 - v4.0 **

+* Added ability to render gallery as default WordPress style gallery
+* Added ability to customize number of columns for gallery display
+* Fixed bug with settings page not showing in admin section
+* Extracted RSS feed to an asynchronous call to allow admin pages to load quicker

 **Aug.
 7, 2014 - v3.8.3**

-* Verified WordPress 3.9.2 compatibility *
+* Verified WordPress 3.9.2 compatibility

 **July 29, 2014 - v3.8.2**